HiDiHlabs/geanno/README.md

     MAX.DISTANCE: Maximal distance between base and database intervall, such that database intervall is anotated to base intervall.
-    DISTANCE.TO: If ANNOTATION.TYPE is distance, then it has to be defined what the location is to which the distance shall be computed.
+    DISTANCE.TO: The location to which the distance shall be computed.
 Can be START | END | MID | REGION N.HITS: Can be either of ALL | CLOSEST
     NAME.COL: If ANNOTATION.BY == NAME, then you can define the